jgrisalescode/node-todo/README.md

 ## Installation

-Make sure that you have Node.js and NPM in your system Download the repository and then in the directory where you saved the project execute
+Make sure that you have Node.js and NPM in your system download the repository and then in the directory where you saved the project execute

 ```bash
 npm install